The Work

 Messages are sent securely through Webflow and used only for correspondence.

-© Traumaneutics® 2025.
+© Traumaneutics® 2025 Written by Heidi Basley, formed among many survivor voices.
 All rights reserved.
 Traumaneutics® is a registered mark.

 This work is survivor-formed and Spirit-carried.
 Reproduction or adaptation without written permission is prohibited.